xtrembrown/GPT5-LT/README.md

 #
 Usage V1.0: Attach "GPT5_Less-Thinking_V1.0" to each conversation under "Files", reccomended with GPT5-Thinking model and disabling "Reference saved memories"; found in Settings -> Personalization -> Memory -> Reference Saved Memories.
 Use this to allow you to think, and produce sources on requested information, not to produce an answer.

-    - Under each conversation please state "[Expected Outcome]: One to four sentences of what you expect in a response, followed by what you do not want".
-Removing the quotation marks.
+    - For each prompt please enter "[Expected Outcome]: One to four sentences of what you expect in a response, followed by what you do not want".
+Removing the quotation marks, and in your words.
 #
 Exception: Developed for ChatGPT 5 thinking model, though acceptable answers have been found on ChatGPT's flagship free model.